pulumi/docs/quickstart/index.md

 # Getting Started

-Welcome to Pulumi, a new way to program the cloud.
+Welcome to Pulumi, a new way to program the cloud! ☁️

 In this guide, we'll introduce the core concepts, tools and frameworks for building and deploying Pulumi cloud applications.

 With Pulumi, you write __programs__ that describe your cloud infrastructure and application behaviour.
-These programs have access to __packages__ which provide cloud primitives you can use to create your application.
-You can also build your own packages with new components and reuse those components across your cloud programs.
+These programs have access to __packages__ which provide cloud primitives you can use to build your application.
+You can also build new custom packages with new components and reuse those components across your cloud programs.
 With the `pulumi` __command-line tool__, you can manage the deployment of these applications into your cloud provider.

 In the current release, Pulumi programs can be authored in JavaScript or TypeScript (we recommend TypeScript to get the most benefits from the tools and frameworks).

-We expect to introduce additional languages in future releases.
+> _Note_: We expect to introduce additional languages in future releases.

 The current release include three packages to use as building blocks for your Pulumi programs.
-We expect to introduce additional cloud providers and additional higher-level cloud components in future releases:
 * [`pulumi`](/libraries/pulumi/index.html) - Core primitives for interacting with the Pulumi runtime
 * [`@pulumi/aws`](/libraries/pulumi-aws/index.html) - A library of the full suite of AWS resources (265 resources)
 * [`@pulumi/cloud`](/libraries/pulumi-cloud/index.html) - A highly-productive, cloud-neutral library for rapid cloud application development

+> _Note_: We expect to introduce additional cloud providers and cloud components
+> in future releases:

 ## Setup and Installation